d-bl/GroundForge/docs/help/Binche.md

 In 2004, Hildegund Jene published a sampler called [_Binche Kompakt_](https://www.deutscher-kloeppelverband.de/katalog/) which featured 32 different grounds drawn from Flemish, Parisian,and Valenciennes laces.
 Ground number 31 is the challenging TT4 ground described by Verbeke-Billiet.
 When Jo Pol started to work on Binche Kompakt, she could find neither a thread diagram, nor a high resolution photo of a sample of TT4.
 She decided to create a thread diagram using GroundForge.
 This exercise motivated Pol to include several of the features you find in GroundForge today.

-Once this lace ground has been captured in GroundForge, it is relatively straight forward to play with the snowflake variations.
+Once this lace ground has been captured in GroundForge, it is relatively straight forward to play with different snowflake variations.
-We invite you to experiment with using the GroundForge base pattern [with] or [without] foot sides.
-Click on a circle in the prototype diagram to make a yellow popup appear and edit the stitch description to change (_using any combination of 'c', 't', 'r' or 'l'_) or drop (_'-'_) a stitch.
+We invite you to experiment using the GroundForge base pattern [with] or [without] foot sides.
+Click on a circle in the prototype diagram.
+When a yellow popup appears, edit the stitch description to change (_using any combination of 'c', 't', 'r' or 'l'_) or drop (_'-'_) a stitch.
 For more detailed instructions on editing the stitches, please refer to the [Help introduction](index).

 Below are four main variations showing the prototype diagram (top row) and corresponding thread diagram (bottom row).